morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 (map #(forward %1 %2) [:trinity :neo :morpheus] [50 30 100])
 ```

 The first time `forward` is called it will replace `%1` with `:trinity` (the first element of the first list), and `%2` with 50 (the first element of the second list).
 The second time it will be `:neo` and 30, and finally `:morpheus` and 100.
-You can make these lists as long as you'd like.
+You can make these vectors as long as you'd like.

 This approach is also convenient for making multiple turtles turn different angles, try it!

 ##### 6.5 [Intermediate] Exercises on writing your own functions.

-Write a function to draw a triangle with equal sides or another shape of your choice (some are easier, some are harder).
+Write a function to draw a triangle with equal sides or another shape of your choice (some shapes are easier, some are harder).
 Use helper functions.
 Often you start by writing short functions and then build larger functions out of them, rather than the other way around.
 Don't forget to write "doc" descriptions of your functions. **Don't forget to save and reload your file when any new function is finished**.
 Test functions early and often.

 This is a process that requires keeping track of a lot of small details. **Don't hesitate to ask a mentor if you are confused or unsure what to do or have questions about why things work the way they do**, that's what we are here for.